 If your dog has any medical conditions, adding that information or any other important information, such as deafness or blindness, is always helpful.
 The advantage is that it lets people know that bringing your dog back to you is urgent.
 It also makes your dog a little less desirable to those nefarious strangers!

 This might not be an option for everyone, but if you can afford it, a reward could encourage anyone who might have taken your dog to return him.
 Most people will bring your dog back to you without any incentive, but if someone has your dog and is thinking of keeping him, they may prefer a reward.

 Some people like to add the microchip number and company on their dog’s ID tag.
 Most companies allow you to look up a pet microchip number online, which will give the person who found your dog your contact information.

 Of course, this can be accomplished by putting your contact information directly on the tag, but it would certainly save space on the tag without needing to add your name, phone number, or address.
 We can only hope that whoever has found your dog will know they can look this information up online.

 Clearly, this will take up a lot of room, but some people prefer this over the usual name, address, and phone number format that is pretty common.
 Some people prefer the personal touch.

 Try “Call my human.
 He’s lost without me” or “I escaped.
 “I’m friendly” can give whoever has found your dog the information that not only is your dog lost but that he’s approachable.

 Advantages of Dog Tags

-Some people might feel that their dog just won’t run off or that the microchip is enough.
-But we’ll go over, briefly, the benefits of a dog ID tag.
+Some owners think that their dogs won’t run off or that the microchip is enough.
+However, we’ll briefly review the benefits of a dog ID tag below.